 What is it all for?

-Mostly, the poetry and community!
+• Mostly, the poetry and community!
 Poets on the ProvSlam team will have access to coaching and workshops to hone their writing skills and performance skills.
 They’ll have broader access to the poetry community through features and shows at our neighbor venues in other states or those within RI.
-When we can, we also send poets to national competitions:
+When we can, we also send poets to national and regional competitions.

 Who's at the Providence Poetry Slam?

-Anyone can sign up to compete, no prior experience necessary!
-Slams and the open mic is hosted by a member of the ProvSlam staff.
+• Anyone can sign up to compete, no prior experience necessary!
+Slams and the open mic are hosted by a member of the ProvSlam staff.

 What do I need to slam?